Azure Reserved Virtual Machine Instances

 You can cancel an Azure Reserved VM Instance at any time (up to $50000 per year).
-Cancelling allows you to return the remaining months of an Azure Reserved VM Instance back to Microsoft for an early termination fee of 12 per cent.
-The remaining pro-rated balance, minus the fee, will be refunded to your original purchase.
+Cancelling allows you to return the remaining months of an Azure Reserved VM Instance back to Microsoft.
+Currently, we are not charging an early termination fee, but in the future, there will be a 12 per cent early termination fee for cancellations.

 Within the management portal, view the inventory of Azure Reserved VM Instances.
 Click on an instance and two buttons will appear in the command bar labelled “Refund” and “Exchange”.
 Once selected, a support ticket, prepopulated with all of the Azure Reserved VM Instance details, will open.
 Once submitted, the request will be processed, and an email will be sent to you to confirm completion of the request.

 - Azure Reserved VM Instances can be applied to VM Scale Sets.